| |

 Looking to stay in the area?
 The best hotel in Hackney Wick is the Snoozebox Olympic Park.

-✔️ Near Stratford Tube Station, with easy connection to Central London, Canary Wharf and more
+✔️ Near Stratford Underground, with easy connections to Central London, Canary Wharf and more

 1. Hackney Wick Street Art

-What I love is that the street art in Hackney Wick truly covers the whole area, distinguishing itself from the rest of the city.
+The street art here covers the whole area, distinguishing itself from the rest of the city.

 Some of the most iconic murals can be found near Hackney Wick Station, along Wallis Road, White Post Lane and Rothbury Road.
 But you can also find incredible art in The Lord Napier, the Old Ford Lock and on White Post Lane.